ernstste/landsatlinks/README.md

 landsatlinks offers a simple command line interface to retrieve download links for Landsat Collection 2 Level 1 product bundles through the USGS/EROS machine-to-machine API.

+## Please note
+The USGS M2M login endpoint for username/password will be deprecated in February of 2025.
+Please make sure to create an application token and adapt your workflows by using a secrets file (see the `--secret` argument below).\
+More info on how to create an app token [here](https://www.usgs.gov/media/files/m2m-application-token-documentation)

 ### Requirements